 Highboard Cabinet in Rio Rosewood by Oswald Vermaercke, Belgium — 1960

-Exceptional Highboard storage cabinet (tall sideboard) designed in the 1960s by the renowned Belgian designer Oswald Vermaercker.
+An exceptional Highboard storage cabinet (tall sideboard) designed in the 1960s by the celebrated Belgian designer Oswald Vermaercker.
 This centrepiece perfectly embodies the golden age of Belgian modernist design and the Scandinavian refinement that strongly influenced Belgian creation during the mid-twentieth century.

 Quality of Materials and Woodwork:

-This piece is distinguished by the use of a Rio rosewood (Brazilian Rosewood) veneer of remarkable quality.
-The grain of the wood, dark, contrasting and deeply expressive, has been meticulously selected and applied in “book-matched” fashion on the doors and the top.
-The flame-like patterns of the rosewood give this piece a unique sculptural presence and a highly decorative dimension.
+This piece stands out for its use of Rio rosewood veneer (Brazilian Rosewood) of remarkable quality.
+The wood grain — dark, contrasting and deeply expressive — has been meticulously selected and applied in “book-matched” fashion across the doors and the top.
+The flame-like figuring of the rosewood lends this piece a unique sculptural presence and a highly decorative dimension.

 Design and Features: